 The Board does not have a separate Nomination Committee comprising of a majority of Independent Directors and as such does not comply with Recommendation 2.4 of the Corporate Governance Council.
 The Board believes that given the size of the Company and the stage of its development a separate nomination committee is not warranted at this time.
 Any changes to Directorships will, for the foreseeable future, be considered by the full Board subject to any applicable laws.
 Identification of potential Board candidates includes consideration of the skills, experience, personal attributes and capability to devote the necessary time and commitment to the role.

-The Board consists of Mr Peter Unsworth, non-executive Chairman, Dr Michael Jones, Managing Director, Dr Rodney Fripp, Technical Director, and Mr Paul Ingram, Non-executive Director.
+The Board consists of Mr Peter Unsworth, non-executive Chairman, Dr Michael Jones, Managing Director, Mr Paul Ingram, Non-executive Director, Dr Markus Elsasser, Non-executive Director and Ms Felicity Gooding, Non-executive Director.
 The Constitution requires a minimum number of three Directors.
 The maximum number of Directors is fixed by the Board but may not be more than 10, unless the members of the Company, in general meeting, resolve otherwise.
 The skills, experience and expertise of all Directors is set out in the Directors’ section of this website.

 Although Directors are expected to bring independent views and judgement to the Board’s deliberations, it has been determined that none of the Company’s Directors satisfy the criteria for independence as outlined in recommendation 2.1 of the ASX Corporate Governance Principles.
 The Board considers, however, that given the size and scope of the Company’s operations at present, it has the relevant experience in the exploration and mining industry and is appropriately structured to discharge its duties in a manner that is in the best interests of the Company and its Shareholders from both a long-term strategic and operational perspective.